Pon4ick02/FASTAPI/README.md

 Here is a description of each file for your portfolio README file:
 # Project Overview
-This repository contains several sample FastAPI applications, each implementing different functionalities, showcasing API development with FastAPI, handling authentication, performing database operations, and working with asynchronous tasks.
+This repository contains several sample FastAPI applications, each implementing different functionalities, showcasing API development with FastAPI, handling authentication, performing database operations, DOCKER, and working with asynchronous tasks.
 Below is a detailed explanation of what each file does.
 ## Files and Descriptions
 ### 1. `forlogin_plus_jwt_toke.py`
 🔍 What This Project Demonstrates